-When the new Board was elected, 80% were first-time directors without experience in creating agendas, minutes, supporting documents, and holding meetings according to Robert's Rules.
+When the new Board was elected, 80% were first-time directors.
+Many did not have experience in creating agendas, minutes, supporting documents, and holding meetings according to Robert's Rules.

 The previous Secretary, who decided not to run, mentored and assisted the new board as needed.
 The previous Treasurer was re-elected as the Zone 6 Director; however, was termed out for Treasurer, but did assist the new Treasurer.